23 January 2023

 EU countries reporting for Europe or home country only

-The patterns through which people are selected into an organization, learn, develop, perform, advance and ultimately choose to stay or leave characterize an “internal labor market” or ILM.
+The patterns through which people are selected into an organisation, learn, develop, perform, advance and ultimately choose to stay or leave characterise an “internal labour market” or ILM.

-An ILM map for the organization visualizes the talent flows of that workforce across career levels.
+An ILM map for the organisation visualises the talent flows of that workforce across career levels.
 This forms a “system at a glance” view by showing the entry and exit of talent by career level and the various rates of advancement.
 Breaking down this information further by race or gender can deliver valuable insights, such as:

 - Balance, or imbalance, of representation of various groups by career level

-- The degree of organizational or career hierarchy and the overall velocity of talent movement in, through and out of the organization over time
+- The degree of organisational or career hierarchy and the overall velocity of talent movement in, through and out of the organisation over time

-- The extent to which an organization “buys” its talent via hiring or “builds” its talent through promotion — which can disproportionately affect different subgroups
+- The extent to which an organisation “buys” its talent via hiring or “builds” its talent through promotion — which can disproportionately affect different subgroups

 - The presence of bottlenecks in rates of advancement overall and for any given group